eakdevikas/vikas-git-demo/README.md

 # vikas-git-demo
-This is my first repo
+This is my first git repo